Quantum phase estimation based filtering: performance analysis and application to low-energy spectral calculation: theory

-In QETU the number of queries increases linearly with $\log (\epsilon^{-1})$ as expected, and decreases as the number of sampled points $M$ increases.
-The latter trend can be understood by noting that with a small $M$ the optimized coefficients tend to overfit to the sampled data points.
-Interestingly, for the three cases studied, the QETU results extrapolated to $\epsilon = 10^{-7}$ are very close to the results of the Kaiser window-based filter (crosses).
-This can potentially be understood by noting that the Kaiser window is an approximation of the prolate spheroidal window, which is designed to maximize the probability of the mainlobe of the probability distribution $P_{\mu}(y)$~\cite{patel2024optimalcoherentquantumphase}.
+The number of required queries in the second approach, on the other hand, is smaller than those in the QPE-based filters with the rectangular and sine windows.
+It decreases as the number of sampled points $M$ increases, which can be understood by noting that with a small $M$ the optimized coefficients tend to overfit to the sampled data points.
+Interestingly, for the three cases studied, the QETU results in the second approach extrapolated to $\epsilon = 10^{-7}$ are very close to the results of the Kaiser window-based filter (crosses).
+Although the required queries depend on the form of the QETU filter function used, this result can partly be understood by noting that the Kaiser window is an approximation of the prolate spheroidal window, which is designed to maximize the probability of the mainlobe of the probability distribution $P_{\mu}(y)$~\cite{patel2024optimalcoherentquantumphase}.
 This construction is approximately equivalent to minimizing the error of the QPE-based filter $\Delta \mathcal{R}_{\mu}$ defined in Eq.~(\ref{eq:drmu}), potentially explaining the similarities between the QETU-based filter obtained from the optimization (Eq.~(\ref{eq:convopt})) and the Kaiser window-based filter.
-Although the extra cost of embedding the window function $a_{j}$ and $O(\log \bigl[\delta^{-1}\log\epsilon^{-1}\bigr])$ ancilla qubits may prevent the Kaiser window-based filter from being the method of choice, our result yields insights into the nature of the Kaiser window and its potential usefulness as a QPE-based alternative to QETU and other QSP-based filtering approaches.
+We note that the present calculation compares two slightly different filter forms, but our comparison provides insight into the Kaiser window-based filter as an alternative to QETU and other QSP-based filtering methods.